tonybutzer/harmony-docs/documentation/source/10week.md

 # Week 10 - We are Really on to Something Here:

+### A lot to cover today

+- Remember: - Tony does topical small sessions on specific topics as part of the Pangeo/Open Data Cube outreach project

 - synergies between the cloud and hpc
 - high speed data movement
 - Remote Sensing Catalogs of pixels at our service